landfoci/testblog.github.io/.github/ISSUE_TEMPLATE/setup-help.md

 ---
-name: Setup help
+name: How do I?
-about: If you're trying to fork this and start your own community website, but ran into trouble, feel free to ask for help.
+about: If you're new to Github's weird workflows or having trouble wrapping your head around Jekyll, feel free to ask for help.
-title: Help setting up my own site
+title: How do I...
 labels: help-setup
-assignees: busterbenson
+assignees:
 ---

-# What I'm trying to do

-# An obstacle I ran into

-# What I need help figuring out